MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/fulfillment-preferences.md

 Fulfillment preferences are customizable entities that let you choose how schedule assistant results are displayed, like with neat hourly appointments or morning and afternoon time windows.

-By default, the schedule assistant displays results based entirely on resource schedules and the earliest available time,  such as 10:39 AM. **With fulfillment preferences** set to hourly, the same resource's availability shows as **11:00am**.
+By default, the schedule assistant displays results based entirely on resource schedules and the earliest available time,  such as 10:39 AM. **With fulfillment preferences** set to hourly, the same resource's availability shows as **11:00 AM**.
 This makes it simpler for the scheduler to view and understand availability and communicate it to the customer.

 ## Overview